ssiwan/kmt/README.md

 e.
 Used GitHub to document code commits | DHS used the following GitHub repository: https://github.com/dhsynergetech/kmt
 f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API | Restful APIs for the DHS Knowledge Management tool are in Swagger at: https://dhsknowledgemanagement.cfapps.io/#/admin/docs
 g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0 | 508 compliance was tested with Wave http://wave.webaim.org/.
 h.
-Created or used a design style guide and/or pattern library | Used jHipster framework with AngularJS code.
+Created or used a design style guide and/or pattern library | Used jHipster framework with Angular and Spring Boot.
 i.
 Performed usability tests with people | The Product Manager is a former firefighter who performed testing and facilitated user testing with the other firefighters.
 j.
 Used an iterative approach, where feedback informed subsequent work or versions of the prototype | The DHS KMT was developed in two iterations (sprints) and reviewed by users during each sprint review.
 k.
 Created a prototype that works on multiple devices, and presents a responsive design | The DHS KMT was developed on a responsive platform and tested on multiple devices during development iterations.
 l.
 Used at least five (5) modern and open-source technologies, regardless of architectural layer (frontend, backend, etc.) | The 5 modern and open-source technologies used in the DHSynergetech KMT are: 1.
 Pivotal Cloud Foundry (Pivotal.io); 2.
 JHipster development platform (jhipster.tech); 3.
-Angular javascript library for user interfaces (angularjs.org); 4.
+Angular javascript library for user interfaces (angular.io); 4.
 MySQL database (mysql.com); and 5.
 GitHub source code management and collaboration tools (github.com)
 m.
 Deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as Service (PaaS) provider, and indicated which provider they used | The DHSynergetech KMT was deployed on Pivotal.io: ![Pivotal](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/pivotalio.png)
 n.
-Developed automated unit tests for their code | Unit tests are run by [Karma][] and written with [Jasmine].
+Developed automated unit tests for their code | Unit tests are run by Karma and written with Jasmine.
+JUnit tests were written for Java and Mockito for mock ups.
 o.
 Setup or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider | Used Travis CI (travis-ci.org) for Continuous Integration.
 p.
 Setup or used configuration management | Used GitHub configuration management: ![GitHub](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/GitHub.png)
 q.
 Setup or used continuous monitoring | Used PCF Metrics (pivotal.io) for continuous monitoring of the DHS Knowledge Management application: ![PCF Metrics](https://github.com/dhsynergetech/kmt/blob/master/ImagesForReadme/PCFMetrics.png)